Context-free grammar: Regularity and LL(k) checks

-Given a context-free language, it is neither decidable whether it is regular, nor whether it is an LL(k) language for a given k.
+Given a context-free grammar, it is not decidable whether its language is regular, nor whether it is an LL(k) language for a given k.

 Emptiness and finiteness

-There are algorithms to decide whether a language of a given context-free language is empty, as well as whether it is finite.
+There are algorithms to decide whether the language of a given context-free grammar is empty, as well as whether it is finite.

 Undecidable problems

 Some questions that are undecidable for wider classes of grammars become decidable for context-free grammars; e.g. the emptiness problem (whether the grammar generates any terminal strings at all), is undecidable for context-sensitive grammars, but decidable for context-free grammars.

-However, many problems are undecidable even for context-free grammars.
-Examples are:
+However, many problems are undecidable even for context-free grammars; the most prominent ones are handled in the following.

 Universality

 Given a CFG, does it generate the language of all strings over the alphabet of terminal symbols used in its rules?

 A reduction can be demonstrated to this problem from the well-known undecidable problem of determining whether a Turing machine accepts a particular input (the halting problem).
 The reduction uses the concept of a computation history, a string describing an entire computation of a Turing machine.
-A CFG can be constructed that generates all strings that are not accepting computation histories for a particular Turing machine on a particular input, and thus it will accept all strings only if the machine doesn't accept that input.
+A CFG can be constructed that generates all strings that are not accepting computation histories for a particular Turing machine on a particular input, and thus it will accept all strings only if the machine does not accept that input.